-Table 7.1: Standard memory models
+Table 7.1 Standard memory models

-Model Code Data Register assumpt ions Description TINY near near cs=dgroup ds=ss=dgroup All code and data combined into a single group called DGROUP.
-This mode is used for .COM assembly programs.
+Model Code Data Register assumptions Description TINY near near cs=dgroup ds=ss=dgroup All code and data combined into a single group called DGROUP.
+This model is used for .COM assembly programs.
 Some languages don't support this model.
 SMALL near near cs=text ds=ss=dgroup Code is in a single segment.
 All data is combined into a group called DGROUP.
 This is the most common model for stand-alone assembly programs.
 MEDIUM far near cs=< module >text ds=ss=dgroup Code uses multiple segments, one per module.
 Data is in a group called DGROUP.
 COMPACT near far cs=text ds=ss=dgroup Code is in a single segment.
 All near data is in a group called DGROUP.
 Far pointers are used to reference data.
 LARGE far far cs=< module >text ds=ss=dgroup Code uses multiple segments, one per module.
 All near data is in a group called DGROUP.
 Far pointers are used to reference data.
 HUGE far far cs=< module >text ds=ss=dgroup Same as LARGE model, as far as Turbo Assembler is concerned.
-TCHUGE far far cs= <module>text ds=nothing ss=nothing</module> This is the same as the LARGE model, but with different segment TPASCAL near far cs=code ds=data ss=nothing register assumptions.
-This is a model to support early versions of Borland Pascal.
+TCHUGE far far cs=< module >text ds=nothing ss=nothing This is the same as the LARGE model, but with different segment register assumptions.
+TPASCAL near far cs=code ds=data ss=nothing This is a model to support early versions of Borland Pascal.
 It's not required for later versions.
-FLAT near near cs=text ds=ss=flat This is the same as the SMALL model, but tailored for use under OS/2. Ν Tab Iodel mo le 7.2 - difiers Model modifier Function Indicates that the stack segment should be included in DGROUP (if DGROUP is present), and SS should point to DGROUP.
-FARSTACK Specifies that the stack segment should never be included in DGROUP, and SS should point to nothing.
-USE16 Specifies (when the 80386 or 80486 processor is selected) that 16-bit segments should be used for all segments in the selected model.
-USE32 Indicates (when the 80386 or 80486 processor is selected) that 32-bit segments should be used for all segments in the selected model.
-DOS, OS_DOS Specifies that DOS is the platform for the application.
-NT, OS_NT Specifies that Windows NT is the platform for the application.
+FLAT near near cs=text ds=ss=flat This is the same as the SMALL model, but tailored for use under 32-bit flat memory models (Win32 and OS/2).